Meningitis in your words

 I do not remember a single thing from the rest of that night.
 The next morning, I woke up and my condition worsened.
 I couldn’t keep liquids in my stomach, so I begged one of my best friends to get me to the hospital.

-After waiting at the hospital for 3 hours, a doctor happened to come across my blood test results while looking for another patient's file.
-I was put on 3 strong antibiotics, as at this point, the doctors had no idea what I had.
+After waiting at the hospital for three hours, a doctor happened to come across my blood test results while looking for another patient's file.
+I was put on three strong antibiotics, as at this point, the doctors had no idea what I had.

 The doctors contacted my mum, who came back from her holiday straight away.
 When she reached the hospital, she was told that it was a good idea for my dad to also come home to say his goodbyes, as they didn’t think I would make it through the first night.

 I was given a spinal tap, which confirmed that I had meningococcal B meningitis.
-I was in the ICU for 5 nights and a general hospital ward for another 3.
+I was in the intensive care unit (ICU) for five nights and a general hospital ward for another three.

-This story could have so easily have been written by my mum, talking about the 20-year-old daughter she used to have.
+This story could have so easily been written by my mum, talking about the twenty-year-old daughter she used to have.

 If there is anything that you take home from this story, it’s to please, please learn the signs and symptoms of meningitis and not to ignore them.
 Early detection and vaccines are so incredibly important.